hjacobs/kube-web-view/README.md

 ## Running tests

-Requires Python 3.7 and poetry:
+This requires Python 3.7 and [poetry](https://poetry.eustace.io/) and will run unit tests and end-to-end tests with [Kind](https://github.com/kubernetes-sigs/kind):

 ```
 make test